thimpat/vite-plugin-css-sourcemap/README.md

 A Vite plugin for handling CSS sourcemaps.
 This plugin ensures that CSS sourcemaps are properly generated and referenced in your Vite builds.

+> [!IMPORTANT]
+> This plugin is only meant for the build phase, to generate sourcemap files for your build.
+> It doesn't work on dev mode.

 ## Features

 - Automatically generates sourcemaps for CSS files